 In 2006 a new product emerged in the printing sector – ‘PDQ’.

 With its obvious connotation to ‘pretty damn quick’ the acronym actually stands for ‘predictive dynamic quoting’.
-Just twelve years later and PDQ now sits at the heart of the printing industry itself.
+Today, PDQ sits at the heart of the printing industry itself.

-In its first five years, PDQ was primarily a printers tool.
-It evolved rapidly, serving printers directly in the heart of their businesses as an intelligent estimating bolt-on to its main MIS.
+In its early years, PDQ was primarily a printers tool, but it evolved rapidly, serving printers directly in the heart of their businesses as an intelligent estimating bolt-on to its main MIS.
 Because it was being used by the printers themselves, PDQ ‘learned’ how to accommodate the peculiarities of the printing industry and it quickly acquired the knowledge of a time-served human estimator.

 Quoting speed and consistency